Iran's "chicken crisis" is simmering political issue

 "Livestock and poultry dealers gave warnings eight months ago about the lack of hay and feed," said Ali Larijani, head of Iran's parliament and a rival to Ahmadinejad, according to the Iranian Students' News Agency.

-Ahmadinejad has faced increasing criticism over his economic record since introducing reforms in 2010 that withdrew generous subsidies to nearly all Iranians in favour of cash handouts; the reforms have contributed to inflation.
+Ahmadinejad has faced increasing criticism over his economic record since introducing reforms in 2010 that withdrew generous subsidies to nearly all Iranians in favor of cash handouts; the reforms have contributed to inflation.

 "There are queues for chicken every day," said Ayhan, a university professor living in Tehran.
 "It reminds me of 1981."